Scotch Bonnet Pepper Guide: Heat Level, Uses, Buying Tips & Safety (2025)

 Tropical Fruit Flavors Chart

-• Jerk Seasoning: This pepper is essential in authentic Jamaican jerk marinades.
-Combine it with thyme, allspice, scallions, and vinegar for a bold, earthy, and fiery blend.
+• Jerk Seasoning: Essential for Jamaican jerk marinades.
+Combine with thyme, allspice, scallions, and vinegar for bold, earthy flavor.

-• Hot Sauce: A few chopped peppers blended with vinegar, lime juice, and salt create an instant island-style hot sauce.
-Store it in the fridge and drizzle over everything from eggs to grilled fish.
+• Hot Sauce: Blend chopped peppers with vinegar, lime juice, and salt for instant island-style hot sauce.

-• Callaloo or Goat Curry: Add finely chopped Scotch Bonnet during the early stages of cooking to infuse deep heat into hearty soups and stews.
+• Callaloo or Goat Curry: Add finely chopped peppers early in cooking to infuse deep heat into soups and stews.

 Jerk Seasoning Marinade

-Buying Guide: Choosing the Best Scotch Bonnet Peppers (and Products)
+Buying Guide: How to Choose the Best Scotch Bonnet Peppers

 Fresh Peppers

-• Color: Look for firm peppers that are either orange, red, or yellow.
-Green ones are unripe and less sweet, but still usable if you prefer a grassier flavor.
+• Color: Look for firm orange, red, or yellow peppers.
+Green ones are unripe and less sweet.

 • Texture: Avoid wrinkled or soft peppers.
-They should feel heavy for their size and have smooth skin.
+They should feel heavy with smooth skin.

 Dried Scotch Bonnet

-• Rehydrate: Soak in warm water for 20–30 minutes before using in sauces or pastes.
+• Rehydrate: Soak in warm water for 20-30 minutes before use.

-• Use: Ideal for dry rubs, stews, and curry blends.
+• Use: Perfect for dry rubs, stews, and curry blends.

 Ready-to-Use Products